Elijah rested his ear on Zim’s ribs. No heart beat.

 He shook Elijah against the limestones.
 “Ravens bring you bread and meat, and at your say so, flour comes from a barrel.”

-Nathan released him and stood back.
-“Don’t ask who you are.
+Nathan released him and stood back with his shoulders hunched and fingers curled.
+He panted like a brawler getting ready for the next round.“Don’t ask who you are.
 Do something.”

 Elijah moved a step away and brushed the hair from his face.
 Had Nathan forgotten reality?